Automattic/jetpack/readme.txt

 * Admin Page: Fixed Dashboard connection card from showing text that overflows the card.
 * Admin Page: Fixed directory separator character used when displaying the site URL on the disconnect dialog.
+* Search: Added default values for the Search widget so it can be added from the Customizer.
 * Stats: Fixed column spacing styling issues in WP Dashboard box for Jetpack stats.

 = 5.8 =